Is Investing in Solar Energy Right For You?

-Each one of these has its own rules and regulations regarding solar energy, which can “drive up costs and limit solar adoption”.
+Each one of these has its own rules and regulations regarding solar energy, which can “drive up costs and limit solar adoption.”

 “As a result, customers experience a lag time between when they buy a solar system and when it actually gets installed,” the DOE reports, adding it’s “a frustrating experience that also adds costs.”

-The Possible (And Massive) Savings of Solar Energy Policy
+Possible (And Massive) Solar Energy Savings

-When it comes to solar energy, you also want to take advantage of existing financial incentives.
+When it comes to investing in solar energy, you also want to take advantage of existing financial incentives.
 Your contractor should be able to explain which of these apply to you and how to best make use of them.

 Chief among the incentives is the Residential Renewable Energy Tax Credit, which applies to up to 30 percent of your installation (that’s hard and soft costs combined).